bre97-web/Black-Road-CODE-SOURCE/README.md

 + #Update Log.#
   The new C# Project is already online ： 12/21/2020
 + #NEW.#
-  New features will not continue to be updated here, please move to https://github.com/bre97-web/ShadowOfWorld-CSharp.
+  The new functions of this warehouse will be postponed to update soon.
+For the experience of new features, please use [New Warehouse](https://github.com/bre97-web/ShadowOfWorld-CSharp).

-  For all future functional updates, the new warehouse will be the primary goal.
+  For all future functional updates, the new warehouse will be the main goal.
+  After all the new functions of a single batch are updated in [New Warehouse](https://github.com/bre97-web/ShadowOfWorld-CSharp), they will be updated to this warehouse with a delay of 1~4 weeks.